StormBit/stormbit.github.io/help/policies.md

 Changes and alterations to this document may be considered binding two days (48 hours) after being published.
-Alterations and suggestions _may_ be proposed at any time, subject to peer-review.
+Alterations and suggestions _may_ be proposed by anybody at any time, subject to peer-review.

 #### [Changelog](https://github.com/StormBit/stormbit.github.io/commits/master/help/policies.md)